HESC: A brief overview

 Our presidents

-Judge Mark Sutherland Williams
+Chamber President Judge Sutherland Williams

 The creation of a Presidential structure of judicial leadership has enabled policy and practice to be streamlined and made more consistent.
-The Chamber is led by Judge Mark Sutherland Williams, Chamber President, who assumed this role from His Honour Judge Phillip Sycamore CBE in 2020.
+The Chamber is led by Judge Mark Sutherland Williams, President, who assumed this role from His Honour Judge Phillip Sycamore CBE in 2020.
 More information about the current President can be read here.

 Judge Sycamore

 Judge Sycamore held office as the first President of the First-tier Tribunal (HESC) between 2008 and 2020.
 His other senior judicial office was as a Deputy High Court Judge.
 As Deputy Vice President of Tribunals, he led initiatives on reform and developing frameworks for training, appraisal, discipline and welfare for judges and members.
 As President of the Law Society of England and Wales (1997-1998) he was involved in a range of regulatory matters affecting the solicitors’ profession.
 The separate Solicitors Regulation Authority was established in 2007.
-He was a Senior Commissioner, Judicial Appointments Commission from 2014 to 2020.
+He was a Senior Commissioner at the Judicial Appointments Commission from 2014 to 2020.
 His other roles have included: Honorary Recorder of Lancaster, Member of the Council of the University of Lancaster, Member of the Queens Counsel Selection Panel and as a Sports Arbitrator.

 Judge Sarah Johnston